 - Additional Training: Requiring a judge to obtain additional continuing education is a sanction that the Commission believes is especially effective.
-Such an order can be tailored to remedy any particular problem area in the judge's understanding of the judicial process. - Private Admonition: A written private admonition is the least onerous of all sanctions that may be imposed by the Commission.
+Such an order can be tailored to remedy any particular problem area in the judge's understanding of the judicial process.
+Such orders of additional education can be private or public. - Private Admonition: A written private admonition is the least onerous of all sanctions that may be imposed by the Commission.
 A private admonition indicates to the judge that his or her actions were inappropriate and suggests a preferred approach to handling similar situations. - Private Warning or Reprimand: A written private warning is stronger than an admonition, and a private reprimand is stronger still, spelling out the findings of fact and specifying the standards of law or ethics violated. - Public Admonition or Warning: A public admonition or warning is similar to a private admonition or warning except that it is released to the public.
 This is meant to instruct other members of the judiciary and to reassure the public that their interests are being protected and that the high standards of the Texas judiciary are being maintained. - Public Reprimand: The most serious of all sanctions that can be issued, other than formal proceedings, is the public reprimand.
 This sanction is issued when the Commission believes that a judge has committed serious misconduct, and both the public and the judiciary would be best served by a public statement of the judge's misconduct.

-- Suspension: A judge, indicted with a felony offense or charged with a misdemeanor involving official misconduct, may be suspended from office with or without pay pending resolution of the criminal charges.
+Certain judges (such as district judges, county court at law judges, and court of appeals justices) are precluded from sitting by assignment as a visiting judge if they have received a public reprimand from the Commission. - Suspension: A judge, indicted with a felony offense or charged with a misdemeanor involving official misconduct, may be suspended from office with or without pay pending resolution of the criminal charges.
 In a situation where a judge is suspended because of pending criminal charges, the Commission undertakes its own examination.
-The Commission does not proceed in the manner of a criminal case and does not determine guilt or innocence by the evidentiary standard of beyond a reasonable doubt; rather, by using the preponderance of the evidence standard, the Commission determines whether the judge has brought discredit upon the judiciary or engaged in willful or persistent conduct that is clearly inconsistent with the proper performance of judicial duties. - Removal or Censure: The Commission may seek the removal or censure of a judge through formal proceedings which essentially amount to a public trial.
-Subpoena power is provided to enable the Commission to carry out its work.
+The Commission does not proceed in the manner of a criminal case and does not determine guilt or innocence by the evidentiary standard of beyond a reasonable doubt; rather, by using the preponderance of the evidence standard, the Commission determines whether the judge has brought discredit upon the judiciary or engaged in willful or persistent conduct that is clearly inconsistent with the proper performance of judicial duties.
+This type of suspension is temporary; however, if the judge is convicted of a felony (or misdemeanors involving official misconduct) he is disqualified from the bench as a matter of law.